grpc/proposal/README.md

 needs to be kept to the designated thread in the mailing list in order to avoid splintering conversations.
 The OWNER is encouraged to solicit as much feedback on the proposal as possible during this period.
-PR comments should belimited to formatting and vocabulary.
+PR comments should be limited to formatting and vocabulary.
 1. If there is consensus as deemed by the APPROVER during the comment period, the APPROVER will mark the proposal as final and assign it a gRFC number.
 Once this is assigned (as part of the closure of discussion), the OWNER will